annewbarry/running_rivalries/README.md

 ![](img/img3.png)

 ## Welch's T-Test:
 For each of the male age groups, I ran a two tailed Z-test for the difference of two means with alpha = .05 against the data for the women.
-Percent difference is in comparison to the women's group.
-For example, a positive 6% difference means that that group's time was 94% of the women's time.
+Percent difference is the women's time as a percent of the row's group's time.
+For example, a positive 6% difference means that that group's time was 106% of the that group's time.
 The null hypothesis in each case was that the mean time for the populations is the same.
 The results are shown below.

 ![](img/img4.png)